yoyoazs/YoyoLib/README.md

 }

 ```
-Create a languages ​​folder and put your fr_FR and en_EN folders there
+Create a folder named lang and put your fr_FR and en_EN folders there

 ## js